 Despite the existence of a Multi District Litigation order, Roundup cancer cases are NOT treated as class actions, Each case is unique.
 Your damages are also unique.
 There are law firms that advertise on late night TV and that have signed up hundreds or even thousands of clients.
 Don’t become just another name and number.

-Please allow us the opportunity to review your case.
+Have questions?
+Please allow us the opportunity to review your potential Kentucky Roundup lawsuit case.
 We will to determine whether or not you have a case.
 If a loved one has recently passed and was a frequent user of Roundup, the estate may also have a claim.
+We offer case reviews at no charge.

-Do I qualify for a Roundup cancer lawsuit?
+Do I qualify for a Kentucky Roundup cancer lawsuit?

-Any person exposed to Roundup in Kentucky, either through home or occupational use, and has later been diagnosed with multiple myeloma, leukemia, or non-Hodgkin lymphoma, may qualify to make a claim by filing a Kentucky Roundup cancer lawsuit.
+Any person exposed to Roundup in Kentucky, either through home or occupational use, and has later been diagnosed with multiple myeloma, leukemia, or non-Hodgkin lymphoma, may qualify to make a claim.
 If a family member has passed away but otherwise qualifies, his or her estate can bring the claim.

-What does it cost to bring a case?
+What does it cost to bring a Kentucky Roundup lawsuit?

 If we take your case, you owe us nothing unless we win and collect.
 If you are simply seeking a consultation to determine if you have a case, those are offered without cost or obligation.
 And all consultations are confidential.